OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/nonlinear_block_jac.rst

 Options
 -------

 - maxiter

-  This lets you specify the maximum number of Gauss Seidel iterations to apply.
+  This lets you specify the maximum number of Jacobi iterations to apply.
 In this example, we cut it back from the default (10) to 2 so that it terminates a few iterations earlier and doesn't reach the specified absolute or relative tolerance.

   .. embed-test::
-      openmdao.solvers.tests.test_nonlinear_bgs.TestNLBGaussSeidel.test_feature_maxiter
+      openmdao.solvers.tests.test_nonlinear_block_jac.TestNLBlockJacobi.test_feature_maxiter

 - atol